metaml/ami-aws/README.md

-# aip-aws
+# ami-aws

-Terraform provisioning for AIP.
+Terraform provisioning for AMI.

-Manual intervention was required to enable/disable some features due to not being able to find the terraform feature to automate said feature:
+Manual intervention was required to enable/disable some features due to not being able to find a terraform way to automate:

 * under Systems Manager > Fleet Manager > Managed nodes
   * enable Configure Default Host Management

+AWS ec2 instances are managed in ./etc/nixos:

+* edit configuration.nix in above local directory

+* make rebuild to deply and switch nixos configuration

 references: